 Although educating young people is a great responsibility that we take very seriously, we never forget that a school should also be a place of laughter and fun and we encourage pupils to maintain a healthy sense of perspective.
 We are specialists in boys’ education and endeavour to produce open-minded, confident and well-rounded young men.

-I hope that you enjoy learning more about Abingdon but nothing can replace the experience of seeing the place with your own eyes and getting a feel for the very special atmosphere here, so I hope too that we will be able to welcome you to our school soon.
+I hope that you enjoy learning more about Abingdon from the website but nothing can replace the experience of seeing the School with your own eyes and getting a feel for the very special atmosphere here, so I hope too that we will be able to welcome you here soon.

 Michael Windsor, Headmaster of Abingdon since September 2016, was born in Bristol.
 He attended Bristol Cathedral School, where he was a chorister, before going to Durham University where he achieved a First in German with French.
 After university he worked briefly in publishing before leaving for Italy where he taught English as a Foreign Language at the British School, Bologna.
 Upon his return to the UK, Mr Windsor took a PGCE at the Institute of Education in London.
 He also holds an MA in Modern German Studies from Birkbeck College, University of London.

 Mr Windsor taught French, German and Italian at King’s College School, Wimbledon, for seven years, where he later held the post of Director of the International Baccalaureate, and then worked as Deputy Head of the Royal Grammar School in Guildford for five years.
 He was appointed Headmaster of Reading Blue Coat School in 2008.
 Mr Windsor is an inspector for ISI, governor of a local prep school and Chair of a Single Academy Trust in Reading.

 The opportunity to become involved in wider school life particularly attracted him to teaching, and earlier in his career he coached rugby, hockey and athletics, served as an officer in the Royal Navy Section of the Combined Cadet Force and led expeditions to Ecuador, Morocco and Pakistan.